Here's all you need to know about the fascinating Kokanee salmon.

 Accessible to everyone

 Salmon fishing on the ocean is quite popular, but isn't as accessible to everyone as targeting kokanee.
-If you're living in the eastern part of the country, a trip to Montana or Utah for kokanee is going to be much cheaper and more accessible than going after sockeyes in the Pacific.
+If you're living in the eastern part of the country, a trip to Idaho, Montana, or Utah for kokanee is going to be much cheaper and more accessible than going after sockeyes in the Pacific.

 For any anglers looking for fast action and a hard fighter that also makes a great shore lunch, it seems you just can't go wrong with giving kokanee salmon fishing a try!